andresfelipemendez/GP1/README.md

 ```
 game-programming-cpp/
-├── book-examples/
-│   ├── chapter-01/
-│   ├── chapter-02/
-│   └── ...
-├── dod-examples/
+├── chapter-01 oop/
-│   ├── chapter-01/
+├── chapter-01 dod/
-│   ├── chapter-02/
+├── chapter-01 ecs/
-│   └── ...
+├── ...
 ├── libs/
 │   ├── SDL2/
 │   └── entt/
 └── README.md
 ```

-- `book-examples/`: Contains the original examples from the book, organized by chapter.
-- `dod-examples/`: Contains the data-oriented design implementations of the examples, organized by chapter.
+- Each `chapter-N` directory contains implementations according to different paradigms (OOP, DOD, ECS) up to Chapter 5.
 - `libs/`: Contains the required libraries (SDL2 and ENTT).

 ## Examples

 The repository includes examples from each chapter of the book.
 Each example is implemented in two ways:
-1. Following the book's original approach
+1. Following the book's original approach.
-2. Using a data-oriented design approach with the ENTT framework
+2. Using a data-oriented design approach with the ENTT framework.

 To run an example, navigate to the corresponding directory and build the project using Visual Studio.

 ## Data-Oriented Design

-Data-oriented design (DOD) is a programming paradigm that focuses on organizing data efficiently to improve performance.
-In DOD, data is separated from behavior, and the emphasis is placed on optimizing data layout and access patterns.
+Data-Oriented Design (DOD) is a programming paradigm that focuses on efficiently organizing data to improve performance.
+In DOD, data is separated from behavior, and emphasis is placed on optimizing data layout and access patterns.

-In this repository, the examples from the book are converted to a DOD approach to demonstrate the benefits of this paradigm in game development.
+This repository demonstrates the benefits of this paradigm in game development by converting the examples from the book to a DOD approach.

 ## ENTT Framework

-ENTT is a fast and lightweight entity-component-system (ECS) framework for modern C++.
+ENTT is a fast and lightweight Entity Component System (ECS) framework for modern C++.
 It is designed to be flexible, efficient, and easy to use.

-In the DOD implementations of the examples, ENTT is used to avoid implementing a custom ECS from scratch.
-ENTT provides a solid foundation for organizing game entities and components in a data-oriented manner.
+In the DOD implementations of the examples, ENTT is used to streamline the organization of game entities and components in a data-oriented manner.